9paramraol/AcceleratedCPP/2_EssentialCPPTechniques/Notes.md

   void func() { std::cout << "This is l value function" << std::endl;}
 }
 ```
-pretty much the same as function overloading, basicall && at the end of the function indicates that this function should be used incase the call comes from a temporary object.
+pretty much the same as function overloading, basically && at the end of the function indicates that this function should be used incase the call comes from a temporary object.

 ## 17. Cases when copies are ok, cases when copies are not ok.
 - If the function is transforming from the original input, then copies are alright since they were going to be formed any way.